 Please contact Pension Administration for a U.S. Treasury Tax Notice detailing the taxability of the three choices listed above.
-Also, please note that Pension Administration must report a member's refund decision, and amounts involved, to the Internal Revenue Service.
-We will mail the member an IRS form 1099-Misc.
-This form is mailed in January of the calendar year following of the pension refund.
-To assure receipt of this form, please remember to leave a forwarding address with the U.S. Postal Service and contact Pension Administration with your new address.
+Also, please note that Pension Administration must report a member's refund decision and amounts involved, to the Internal Revenue Service.
+An IRS form 1099-MISC will be mailed to the member in January of the calendar year following the pension refund.
+To assure receipt of this form, please remember to leave a forwarding address with the U.S. Postal Service and/or contact Pension Administration with your new address.

-VI.
+.
 DEFERRED ANNUITY BENEFITS

-Members vest (are eligible for the City portion of pension benefits) after 10 years of service.
-If a member resigns or is terminated after completing 10 years of service and has not attained age 50 he or she is entitled to deferred annuity benefits.
+Members vest (become eligible for the City portion of pension benefits) after 10 years of service.
+If a member resigns or is terminated after completing 10 years of service and has not attained age 50 they are entitled to deferred annuity benefits.

-The member's "age 53" benefit percentage is calculated by dividing the member's years of service by 21 (not to exceed 21/21) and then multiplying by 54%.
-Benefit percents are prorated to provide members credit for partial years of service.
-Members may choose to start receiving monthly payments at age 53 or at age 50.
-If the member chooses to start receiving benefits at age 50, the benefit percent is actuarially age reduced.
+The member's benefit percentage is calculated by dividing the member's years of service by 25 (not to exceed 25/25) and then multiplying by 64%.
+Benefit percents are pro-rated to provide members credit for partial years of service.